rbuj/review-translations/README.md

 Components (scripts which are used by other scrips):
 * build-languagetool.sh : builds LanguageTool in the specified path if there is no languagetool folder
 * build-pology.sh : builds Pology in the specified path if there is no pology folder
-* install-fedora.sh : installs the translations in the system
+* install.sh : installs the translations in the system
-* report-fedora.sh : makes a translation report of a Fedora group
+* report.sh : makes a translation report of a Fedora group
-* zanata-fedora.sh : downloads the translations of a Fedora group
+* zanata.sh : downloads the translations of a Fedora group

 More scripts:
 * askbot.sh : downloads and tests the translations of [askbot](https://askbot.com/) which is used in [Ask Fedora](https://ask.fedoraproject.org)